• Austin

 Located about four hours north of CDMX in the Mexican state of Hidalgo, Grutas Tolantongo (Caves of Tolantongo) is renowned for its unique and breathtaking geological features, including thermal river canyons, hot springs, caves and vibrant turquoise-blue water formations.

-While I initially embarked on this adventure on Day 2 of the trip, I recommend saving it for Day 3 or 4.
-The journey to Grutas Tolantongo entails a roughly four-hour van ride each way, so allowing for a day of rest and leisure in between is advisable.
-I booked the excursion through Airbnb (Exploring the Waters of Tolantongo) and it was worth every penny.
+While I actually did this excursion on Day 2 of my trip, I’d recommend saving it for Day 3 or 4.
+The journey involves roughly a four-hour van ride each way, so it’s worth giving yourself a buffer day to rest and recharge beforehand.

 The park has three main areas, each offering unique charm and allure.